Oracle Corporation

 Investment Risk Disclosure

-Volatility Risk: ORCL demonstrates elevated volatility with a beta of 1.659, indicating it is approximately 66% more volatile than the broader market.
-This is further evidenced by a substantial one-year maximum drawdown of -45.55%, highlighting significant downside risk during market downturns.
+Volatility Risk: ORCL exhibits significant volatility risk, with a beta of 1.651 indicating it is approximately 65% more volatile than the broader market.
+This elevated beta is corroborated by a substantial one-year maximum drawdown of -45.65%, demonstrating a pronounced potential for severe price declines during market downturns.
+Investors should be prepared for above-average price swings.

 FAQs